 Dave popped up from his chair and looked up and over his cubicle.
-His face was contorted and his eyebrows high.
-He held the face for a beat, and then slowly disappeared behind the grey cubicle wall.
+His face contorted and his eyebrows high.
+He held the front for a beat, and then slowly disappeared behind the grey cubicle wall.

 “What joke,” asked Dave?

 “Oh, she doesn’t want to hear that one.”

 “Yes, I do.
 I’ve had the worst day,” exclaimed Cindy!

 Dave took his fingers into the shape of a gun and put it to his temple.
 The muscles in his face dropped into his lap.
 He pretended to pull the trigger with a silent sigh.

 He popped back up from his chair, with his eyebrows high, but his face in a smile.

 “Have you heard the one about the doctor who tried to prescribe with a rectal thermometer?
 Yeah.
 It wasn’t intentional.
 Some asshole had his pen!”